haeran-cho/fnets/README.md

 Contains methods for network estimation and forecasting for high-dimensional time series under a factor-adjusted VAR model.
 See

-> _fnets_:An R Package for Network Estimation and Forecasting via Factor-Adjusted VAR Modelling
+> _fnets_: An R Package for Network Estimation and Forecasting via Factor-Adjusted VAR Modelling

 by Dom Owens, Haeran Cho and Matteo Barigozzi [arXiv:2301.11675](https://arxiv.org/abs/2301.11675) accompanying the R package, and